Admission to Nursing

 Transfer Nursing Requirements

 Carroll College will be accepting a select number of transfer students into our nursing program this year.
-Accepted students will enroll in classes beginning fall 2017, completing a bachelor’s degree in 3 years.
+Accepted students will enroll in classes beginning in the fall, completing a bachelor’s degree in 3 years.

 Requirements to apply